Math 109 Problem of the Week

 to reduce each student's fare by $1.00 for each additional student who

 joins the flight.
-Under these arrangements, what number of passengers
+Under these arrangements, what number of passengers will

 provide the airline with the greatest revenue per flight?
 Use calculus